DesignMuseumGent/dmg-ldes-supabase/README.md

 ```

 ### set paramaters

+#### set range
-change range: (if harvesting for the first time, make sure to use "harvest from start").
+(if harvesting for the first time, make sure to use "harvest from start").

+#### define event-stream
 define which eventstream to harvest:
+- objects
+- agents
+- archive
+- concepts
+- exhibitions

 ### run service
 to run the service, use the following commands in the terminal.